rahul-singh-yadav/Boto3/CLOUDFRONT/README.md

 ### Steps
 ---
 1. Run `pip3 freeze` to generate required packages at your environment.
-2. Create a .env file with the following key's:
+2. Create a .env file with the following key:=value pairs:

-    - CLOUDFRONT_ID= <CloudFront-Distribution-ID>
+    - CLOUDFRONT_ID
-    - INVALIDATION_PATH= <Path-For-S3-Bucket-Object>
+    - INVALIDATION_PATH

 3. Run python script using `python main.py`